Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - They barter food for services.
     - The barter service.

+## Breach

+- To break a law or rule (or action that breaks a law or rule)
+    - The company accused him of breaching his contract.
+    - This was a clear **breach of** the 1994 Trade Agreement.
+- A serious disagreement
+    - What had caused the **sudden breach between** Henry and his son?
+    - She wanted to help **heal the breach** between them.

 ## Burst

 - **Burst into** - to suddenly begin to make a sound